Mr Daniels Maths

-Q1) There are 6 blue beads, 4 are green beads, and 4 are red beads in a tray
+Q1) There are 4 yellow beads, 9 are green beads, and 8 are purple beads in a box

 b) What is the probability of picking a green one?